Weyl time evolution operator in planar Bianchi-type-I universes: 1. Introduction

-It is comparatively easy to find exact classical solutions of Dirac`s equation in some isotropic backgrounds.
-But for anisotropic spacetimes only a few exactly solvable models exist.
-Especially if one wants to quantize such a model, the perturbative treatment of the background is often the only way to get analytical results.
-One considers for example in a method utilized by Zel`dovich and Starobinsky small anisotropic perturbations about a flat RW spacetime \cite{Zel`dovich1}.
-For a model with a special form of weak anisotropy, Birrell and Davies performed the quantization of the massive scalar field \cite{Birrell}, and Lotze treated the quantization of the corresponding massive spin - $\frac{1}{2}$ field \cite{Lotze}.
+Classical $3$-space independent solutions of Dirac's equation in BI spacetimes have been investigated e.g. by Henneaux \cite{Henneaux}, and by Saha and Boyadjiev \cite{Saha}.
+To obtain analytical results when treating quantized fermions propagating in anisotropic backgrounds, one usually resorts to a perturbative treatment of the spacetime.
+For example, in a method utilized by Zel`dovich and Starobinsky, small anisotropic perturbations about a fFLRW spacetime are considered \cite{Zel`dovich1}.
+For a model with a special form of weak anisotropy, Birrell and Davies performed the quantization of the massive scalar field \cite{Birrell}, and Lotze treated the quantization of massive fermions in this background \cite{Lotze}.

-In this paper we also study small deviations from flat RW spacetimes, but the bulk of the work is devoted to the investigation of models with nonperturbative anisotropic backgrounds described by axisymmetric Bianchi type I (BI) spacetimes.
-Although the present day universe seems to be isotropic to a very high degree, this needed not necessarily be the case at a very early stage of development of the universe.
-Zel`dovich suggested that, if one starts with an anisotropic universe and takes into account quantum effects in the vicinity of the initial singularity, this could lead to an isotropization of the universe on the Planck time - scale due to particle creation processes \cite{Zel`dovich2}.
-A semiclassical calculation by Hu and Parker \cite{Hu} lent further credit to this point of view.
-Recently, the issue of anisotropic BI spacetimes has been discussed in the context of preinflationary scenarios of the universe \cite{Pitrou}.

-Classical solutions of the Dirac equation in BI spacetimes have been investigated e.g. by Henneaux who considered gravitational and spinor fields being both invariant under an Abelian 3 - parameter group of transformations \cite{Henneaux}, or by Saha and Boyadjiev who studied (interacting though space - independent) spinor and scalar fields \cite{Saha}.
-Chimento and Mollerach attempted to obtain solutions exploiting an ansatz which has been utilized to solve Dirac`s equation in RW - backgronds \cite{Chimento}.
-They found only two independent spinor solutions, an outcome which has been subsequently shown by Castagnino et al. to be a consequence of their special ansatz \cite{Castagnino}.

-Mostly no exact solutions are at disposal, but one can still compute the large and short - time solutions.
-Such a calculation, however, suffers from various shortcomings, for instance how (and whether at all) short - and large - time solutions match in the sense that to an asymptotic solution a corresponing short - time solution could be uniquely related (and vice versa).
-Hence, within the framework of asymptotic calculations the initial value problem can not be addressed at all.
-Since the necessary information is encoded in the time evolution operator (TEO), it provides an incentive to approach the problem of obtaining (asymptotic) solutions of Dirac`s equation in BI backgrounds by means of the TEO formalism.

-The structure of this paper is as follows: In sect.
-II. we set up the Dirac equation in BI backgrounds.
-In sect.
-III. we specialize to the case of massless fermions in planar BI spacetimes with power law scale factors and derive for those backgrounds an expression of the TEO which is nonperturbative w.r.t. the underlying spacetime.
-This TEO has been recently determined by use of a single approximation \cite{Wollensak1}, and we introduce a simple modification of this approximation which improves the large - time behavior of the TEO.